 Ogden Nash was a much-loved American poet who is remembered for his lighthearted and humorous poems for children and adults.
-His pun-like style brought joy to readers across the States and around the world.
+His pun-like style brought joy to readers across the United States and around the world.
 He died in 1971 after writing for more than forty years and completing 20 volumes of poetry.
+Nash’s poetic voice was one of wit and rhyming, turning conventional themes on its axis.

 About Ogden Nash